testflows/TestFlows-WebSite/source/_drafts/combinatorial-testing-the-introduction.md

 To make it even worse, the line gets even steeper as we increase the value of {%katex%}v{%endkatex%}!

 So, can we conclude that combinatorial testing is a lost cause?
-Actually, not really and far from it!
+Actually, not really, and far from it!
 However, this is a topic for another blog article.
 So please stay tuned.

-> If we take the case where each parameter has the same number of values then we will get
+> If we take the case where each parameter has the same number of values, then we will get
 > the {%katex%} N = v^n {%endkatex%} case.

 # Conclusion

 This was a brief introduction to combinatorial testing.
-We've seen a simple example of applying combinatorial testing technique to a simple pressure switch function and explored two solutions that checked all possible combinations of its input parameters.
-The first naive solution using the nested for-loop suffered from scalability issues if number of combination variables increases.
+We've seen a simple example of applying the combinatorial testing technique to a simple pressure switch function and explored two solutions that checked all possible combinations of its input parameters.
+The first naive solution using the nested for-loop suffered from scalability issues if the number of combination variables increased.
-The second solution using the Cartesian product function solved the scalability issue but still ran into problems with combinatorial explosion when the number of input parameters of the system increased and exhaustive testing of all possible combinations became infeasible.
+The second solution using the Cartesian product function solved the scalability issue but still ran into problems with combinatorial explosion when the number of input parameters in the system increased and exhaustive testing of all possible combinations became infeasible.
 Nonetheless, the principles of combinatorial testing were applied successfully.
-The solution to combinatorial explosion problem is not trivial but techniques such as using covering arrays can help us make combinatorial testing practical.
+The solution to the combinatorial explosion problem is not trivial, but techniques such as using covering arrays can help us make combinatorial testing practical.

-If want to know more, read our introductory article on covering arrays titled [Get Your Software Covered Using Covering Arrays](http://localhost:4000/blog/get-your-software-covered-using-covering-arrays/).
+If you want to know more, read our introductory article on covering arrays titled [Get Your Software Covered Using Covering Arrays](http://localhost:4000/blog/get-your-software-covered-using-covering-arrays/).
-For more in-depth overview of combinatorial testing, please checkout an excellent article provided by NIST titled [Practical Combinatorial Testing](https://csrc.nist.gov/pubs/sp/800/142/final).
+For more a in-depth overview of combinatorial testing, please read an excellent article provided by NIST titled [Practical Combinatorial Testing](https://csrc.nist.gov/pubs/sp/800/142/final).

-Also, check out the [Combinatorial Tests](http://localhost:4000/handbook/#Combinatorial-Tests) section in the handbook to find out more about how {% testflows %} supports combinatorial tests.
+Also, read the [Combinatorial Tests](http://localhost:4000/handbook/#Combinatorial-Tests) section in the handbook to find out more about how {% testflows %} supports combinatorial tests.